Truewarlock/minesweeper/README.md

 # TODO list:

--add a way to randomly generate map states
+x add a way to randomly generate map states

--generate the map only after you clicked the first square(so you prevent clicking on a bomb on the first click)
+x generate the map only after you clicked the first square(so you prevent clicking on a bomb on the first click)

--implement a recurring method that is abble to reveal the neighbouring cells if they are empty and if the are not neighbouring cells wiht mombs
+x implement a recurring method that is abble to reveal the neighbouring cells if they are empty and if the are not neighbouring cells wiht mombs

--add multiple difficulties
+x add multiple difficulties

--improve GAME OVER screen
+x improve GAME OVER screen

--implement YOU WON screen
+x implement YOU WON screen

 # Logic